 The historic Battle of Plassey took place on 23 June 1757 between the Nawab of Bengal, Siraj-ud-daulah and the British East India Company.
 As a result of the battle, the British became the paramount power in Bengal.
+This article briefly explains the entire chronology of events leading up to the Battle of Plassey, the result of the Battle of Plassey, and the post-battle situation which resulted in the strengthening of the British stranglehold on India.

 - In the 17th century, the East India Company had set up factories at Surat, Madras, Bombay and Calcutta.